 Minds in Bloom is happy to present Terri Izatt from KinderKapers with a guest post on the game Fold the Line.
 We know you’ll love it!
 This is an exciting time of year as we are thinking about going back to school and getting to know a new batch of students.
 How do we build rapport with all these new little (or not-so-little) people?

 A week ago, I published a post with ideas about how to handle students how are being mean, rude, and disrespectful to each other.
 The post began with a question from 4th grade teacher, Jenny Eldridge.
 The ideas all came from other teachers who stepped up to offer suggestions.
 A few days after the post went live, I received an awesome (and well written) email from

 I often post questions from teachers on my Facebook wall.
 It is always amazing to see the helpful and insightful answers that other teachers post.
-A few days ago, a teacher named Jenny Eldridge had a great question.
-I was so impressed with the answers that I decided to post some of the 52 responses here so that more teachers could benefit.
-Here is Jenny’s
+A few days ago, a teacher named Jenny Eldridge had a great question about how to keep her students from being mean and disrespectful to each other.
+I was so impressed with the answers that I decided to post some

 We all have good days, we all have bad ones, and that is certainly true for your students.
 However, it is not always easy to pick up on the mood of every student in your class.
 Here is something fun and simple to try for a week or so to help you to be more in tune with how your students are feeling – and

 As educators, we remember and honor our fallen colleagues and their students from Sandy Hook School.
 We honor them each day in our classrooms in which we continue their dream of teaching our children.
 We honor their memory with our service.
 Join with teachers everywhere in committing random acts of kindness to show our love for Sandy Hook.